 Special and ordinary resolutions

-A special resolution as defined in the Act.

 An ordinary resolution is a resolution passed by a simple majority at a general meeting.

-Proxies
+“Special Resolution” as defined by the Associations Incorporation Act means a resolution passed at a duly convened meeting of the members of the association if –

+(a) At least 14 days written notice specifying the intention to propose the resolution as a specified resolution has been given to all members of the association; and

+(b) It is passed at a meeting referred to in this paragraph by a majority of not less than two thirds of such members of the Club (or sub-committee) as being entitled to do so, vote in person or by proxies at that meeting.Proxies

 A Member shall be entitled to appoint in writing a natural person who is also a member of the club to be their proxy, and attend and vote at any general meeting of the club.